We declare mosquito season is finally over in the Washington region

 Paul T. Leisnham, also a professor at the University of Maryland, agreed.
 “The mosquito season is firmly coming to a close,” he wrote in an email.

-Both Leisnham and Raupp, however, remarked that while mosquito activity is waning, the insects are not eliminated.
+Both Leisnham and Raupp, however, remarked that although mosquito activity is waning, the insects have not been eliminated.

-“People may encounter the occasion adult mosquito if we experience warmer conditions in late October,” Leisnham said.
+“People may encounter the occasion adult mosquito if we experience warmer conditions in late October,” said Leisnham, who studies environmental science.

-Raupp mentioned the mosquito species known as Culex pipiens, common house mosquitoes that are well-known carriers of West Nile, can remain active all year.
+Raupp mentioned that the mosquito species Culex pipiens, common house mosquitoes that are well-known carriers of West Nile virus, can remain active all year.
 “Even on warm days in late autumn or winter in D.C., there could be blood,” Raupp said.
 “These devils live and breed year round in basements, parking garages, and tunnels under cities.
 They can bubble out and feed when it is warm enough.”

-If you felt like this past mosquito season was particularly bad you may be on to something.
-Warm, wet weather helps mosquitoes thrive and the June through August period ranked as the 11th-wettest and eighth-warmest on record in Washington.
+If you felt that this past mosquito season was particularly bad, you may be on to something.
+Mosquitoes thrive in warm, wet weather, and the June-through-August period was the 11th-wettest and eighth-warmest on record in Washington.

 “We expect mosquito densities to be greater when summer temperatures are higher,” Leisnham said.
 “But rainfall is another critical environmental condition.
 More rain usually means more aquatic habitat, especially for urban mosquitoes that tend to lay their eggs and develop as larvae in small containers that we find around suburban yards (e.g., buckets, child toys, garbage cans, trash, etc.).”